History of Persian Egypt: Artaxerxes IV

+Darius III

 Finally, Arses was succeeded by Darius III, a second cousin of Arses, who ruled from 336 to 330 BC.
 The succession difficulties that marked this period of Persian rule of Egypt ultimately weakened the Empire, and potentially contributed to the failure of the rulers to prevent external forces from imposing upon them.
 During Darius III's reign, Alexander the Great led the Macedonian army to victory in conquering the Persian Empire, as such, this ended Darius III's reign.
 Given that the Persian empire had been officially conquered, there was no Persian leader to become Darius III's successor, and thus ended the Achaemenid period of Egypt.